-Sometimes is hard to choose the right yarn for your project.
+Sometimes is hard to find the right yarn for your project.
 Why?
-Because the yarn stores usually have a huge yarn choice.
+Because the yarn stores usually offer so much yarn.
 There are so many fibers, thicknesses, textures and colors of yarn.
-So the question is why there are so many types of yarn?
+And the question is why there are so many types of yarn?
 And what is the right type of yarn for my project?

 When I first started, I bought the yarn that I thought is in a nice color, soft and probably the right size for my taste.
 Red light!
 Wrong.
 Why?
 Because all of this and so much more is important.
 I’ve made a small research about yarn and simplify and combine all the information about it in one place.

 The yarn is packaged in three different shapes: in balls, skeins, and hanks.
 Balls are made up of yarn wound into a round shape, skeins are made up of yarn wound into an oblong shape and hanks are loose, twisted coils of yarn that you have to wound into balls before you start.

 Yarn construction can be easily divided into two categories: traditional and novelty.
-Traditional yarn in spun by hand or today by machines and is often plied.
+Traditional yarn is spun by hand or today by machines and is often plied.
 Plying means spinning fibers together to form a single strand of yarn and twisting two or more strands together to create stronger and thicker yarn.
 Yarn with more twists is stronger and creates a denser, firmer fabric.